Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 name: pass-by-value

-# Java Is A Pass By Value Language
+# Value and reference types

 --

-## The word on the street

-Some textbooks and online discussions say, "[Java is a 'pass by value' language!](https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value)" What does this mean?

-- This refers to what exactly is passed to a method when it is invoked with arguments.
+We've talked a lot about primitive, non-primitive and reference data types.

+--

+What happens when we pass a primitive, non-primitive or reference argument to a method?

+--

+For example, what happens if we give an array as an argument to a method versus, say, an integer?

+--

+Let's slow down a little to consider this...

 ---